 Contact: 021 511 6000 | View location

-Old school movie viewing at the Labia Theatre
+4. Catch a movie at the Labia Theatre

-You might have heard Gran & Gramps reminisce about back in the day trips to the bioscope and now you can relive their nostalgia in what is arguably the coolest, most unique independent art-repertory cinema in South Africa.
-The curiously named Labia Theatre on Orange Street where you can still sit on the terrace and sip a drink from the licensed bar or take it into the cinema and enjoy whilst watching your movie.
-The building on Orange Street was opened by Princess Labia in May 1949 as a theatre for the staging of live performances.
-Nowadays it’s an old-fashioned movie house attracting love-birds and hipsters for its retro décor and the chance to take in a movie that’s slightly more affordable than the prices you’ll pay at the commercial cinemas.
-The best!
+You might have heard Gran and Gramps reminisce about back in the day trips to the bioscope and now you can relive their nostalgia in what is arguably the coolest, most unique and independent art-repertory cinema in South Africa.
+The curiously named Labia Theatre on Orange Street is where you can still sit on the terrace and sip a drink from the licensed bar or take it into the cinema and enjoy whilst watching your movie.
+Opened by Princess Labia in May 1949 to stage live performances, this movie house now attracts love-birds and hipsters for its retro décor and affordable movie tickets.
+Buy a movie ticket and popcorn for less than 100 bucks!

 Contact: 021 424 5927 | View location